In self-betterment circles, you will hear constant references to self-esteem, but what is it?

-Low self-esteem is a feature I see in many of my clients and it’s one of the first things we try to tackle together due to its importance.
-Heck, the question of how to improve self-esteem is what drives men both young and old to try a service like mine in the first place.
+Low self-esteem is a feature I see in many of my clients, and it’s one of the first things we try to tackle together due to its importance.
+The question of how to improve self-esteem is what drives men both young and old to try a service like mine in the first place.

 The following tips don’t suggest that you should become arrogant, or experience self-acceptance to the point you completely stop pushing to improve, but they do provide a handy framework in which to start overcoming low self-esteem.